will123195/pouchdb-connect/README.md

 ## Features

 - Global state for your React app stored in PouchDB
-- Listens for database changes to re-render "connected" components
+- Listens for database changes and re-renders "connected" components
-- No reducers, no immutable store, no dispatching actions
+- Not Redux: no reducers, no immutable store, no dispatching actions, no middleware
 - No dependencies

 ## Install